musket-ml/segmentation_training_pipeline/README.md

 shape: [768, 768, 3]
 crops: 3
 ```
-will lead to splitting each image/mask on 9 cells (3 horizontal splits and 3 vertical splits) and training model on these splits.
+will lead to splitting each image/mask into 9 cells (3 horizontal splits and 3 vertical splits) and training model on these splits.
 Augmentations will be run separately on each cell.